atedstone/gnssice/README.md

 If RMS high and results not good, try (in the following order):

 1. Increase `ion_stats`, up to maybe 3 or 4.
 Choose the combination that gives the lowest rms and produces the closest to a straight line when plotted.
-2. Reduce MW_WL weighting from default=1 to say 0.5 if data appear noisy.
+2. Reduce `WL_fact` from default=1 to say 0.5 if data appear noisy.
-3. Possibly try reducing LG weighting - especially for sites further away where the ionosphere has an increasingly large effect.
+3. Possibly try reducing `Ion_fact` - especially for sites further away where the ionosphere has an increasingly large effect.

-We used to suggest that `site_stats` could be increased if results looked to be of poor quality.
-However, now we think we understand this more... the defaults set in the cmd file reflect our predictions that sites are unlikely to be > 10 metres away from a priori position (ish), and should not have moved more than 2 metres compared to the last epoch.
+In addition, sometimes increasing `site_stats` in the TRACK cmd file can help when results are of poor quality.
+But, the defaults set in the cmd file reflect our predictions that sites are unlikely to be > 10 metres away from a priori position (ish), and should not have moved more than 2 metres compared to the last epoch.
 So, increasing these values shouldn't really help... (but it does sometimes!)

 Possible errors: